(Updated October 2024)

 Low mood and irritability can also lead to workplace conflict.
 When you’re under so much stress already even a small knock or issue can feel like a majorly stressful event.
 Even people who usually try to avoid workplace conflict can end up taking this out on those around them.

 There is no guaranteed way to treat any mental health issue.
 Seasonal Affective Disorder is no different.
-However, the Deloitte study revealed that for every £1 spent on mental health interventions, £5 was made back by employers through reduced absences, presenteeism and staff turnover.
+However, the Deloitte study revealed that for every £1 spent on mental health interventions, nearly £5 was made back by employers through reduced absences, presenteeism and staff turnover.

 This means it is a great business idea to support your staff all year round, but during the cold weather months, it’s a good idea to set some extra measures in place.
 Here are a few tips on how you can support employee mental health in the workplace.